marihachi/CrystalResonance/README.md

 # CrystalResonance
-This is sns type music game.
+This is a music game web service.

 ## License
 The GPL v2.
 See [LICENSE](LICENSE).